0xex75-english/0xex75-english.github.io/_posts/2019-05-18-hackthebox-conceal.md

     Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
     Nmap done: 1 IP address (1 host up) scanned in 39.80 seconds

-Pour scanner les port utilisant le protocole de communication User Datagram Protocol (UDP), nous allons utiliser le programme masscan.
-Car au scan Transmission Control Protocol (TCP) il y avait aucun port d'ouvert.
+To scan the ports using the User Datagram Protocol (UDP), we will use the masscan program.
+Transmission control protocol (TCP) Because on scan there was no open port.

     root@Seyptoo:~/htb/box/Conceal# masscan -p1-65535,U:1-65535 10.10.10.116 --rate=1000 -e tun0